-Social media search is the process of finding data on social media websites, using tweaked web-based search algorithms.
+Social media search is finding data on social media websites using tweaked web-based search algorithms.
 When it comes to advancement in search algorithms, you’ll notice that it’s always in favour of personalizing the results as much as possible.
-But they can only go so far as in the end, the results rely on the relation between the content and the query.
+But they can only go so far as, in the end, the results rely on the relation between the content and the query.
 Social media search, on the other hand, relies on the social relationship between the search results and the users themselves.
-The search takes into consideration the interaction and interest of other users in your social graph.
+The search considers the interaction and interest of other users in your social graph.

-Simply put it’s the mapping of virtually everyone and how they relate to each other.
+Simply put, it’s the mapping of virtually everyone and how they relate.
 The term was introduced by Facebook back in 2007 as a revolutionary way to enhance the overall social network experience.
 The “graph” can be imagined as a web of data that connects seemingly unrelated people with shared interactions and interests.
 Social graphs are the framework upon which social media search is based.

 Social Media Search Engine

-It’s basically a software that provides results for your searches by pulling out user submitted data from social media.
+The software provides results for your searches by pulling out user-submitted data from social media.
 This is done by running your query through similar ones done by users who are socially related to you.
-The advantage of social media search is that it provides results from real people in real time.
+The advantage of social media search is that it provides results from real people in real-time.
 This guarantees your query will be answered with related and recent content.

 What That Means for You